po-trottier/concordia-erp-platform/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-about: This template is used to create new user stories.
+about: Create a user story for this project
 title: As a ?, I want to ?, so that ?
 labels: user story
 assignees: ''